The Medicare program has become quite complex over the years. Running afoul of its sometimes arcane rules can be expens...Read more

 Part D Deductible and Co-Payment

 When you first sign up for a Medicare prescription drug plan, you will have to pay a deductible.
-In 2023, this cannot be more than $505.
+In 2023, this can't be more than $505.

 Entering the Donut Hole

-Once you and your plan pay a total of $4,660 (in 2023) in a year, you enter the coverage gap.
-This is what’s otherwise known as the notorious “donut hole.”
+Once you and your plan pay a total of $4,660 (in 2023) in a year, you enter the coverage gap, which is also known as the notorious donut hole.

 Previously, coverage stopped completely at this point until total out-of-pocket spending reached a certain amount.

-However, the Affordable Care Act has mostly did away with the donut hole.
+However, the Affordable Care Act has mostly done away with the donut hole.
 In 2023, until your total out-of-pocket spending reaches $7,400, you’ll pay 25 percent for brand-name and generic drugs.